Angels & Demons (film): Development

 In 2003, Sony Pictures acquired the film rights to Angels & Demons along with The Da Vinci Code in a deal with author Dan Brown.
 In May 2006, following the release of the 2006 film adaptation of The Da Vinci Code, Sony Pictures hired screenwriter Akiva Goldsman, who wrote the film adaptation of The Da Vinci Code, to adapt Angels & Demons.
-Filming was originally to begin in February 2008 and was originally going to be released on December 19, 2008, but because of the 2007–2008 Writers Guild of America strike, the film was pushed back for May 15, 2009.
+Filming was originally to begin in February 2008 and it was originally going to be released on December 19, 2008; because of the 2007–2008 Writers Guild of America strike, the film was pushed back for May 15, 2009.
 David Koepp rewrote the script before shooting began.

 Director Ron Howard chose to treat Angels & Demons as a sequel to the previous film, rather than a prequel, since many had read the novel after The Da Vinci Code.
 He liked the idea that Langdon had been through one adventure and become a more confident character.
 Howard was also more comfortable taking liberties in adapting the story because this novel was less popular than The Da Vinci Code.
 Producer Brian Grazer said they were too "reverential" when adapting The Da Vinci Code, which resulted in it being "a little long and stagey".
 This time, "Langdon doesn't stop and give a speech.
 When he speaks, he's in motion."
 Howard concurred "it's very much about modernity clashing with antiquity and technology vs. faith, so these themes, these ideas are much more active whereas the other one lived so much in the past.
 The tones are just innately so different between the two stories."